carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl1.rst

 about teaching compiler techniques and LLVM specifically, *not* about teaching modern and sane software engineering principles.
 In practice, this means that we'll take a number of shortcuts to simplify the exposition.
-For example, the code leaks memory, uses global variables all over the place, doesn't use nice design patterns like `visitors <http://en.wikipedia.org/wiki/Visitor_pattern>`_, etc... but it is very simple.
+For example, the code uses global variables all over the place, doesn't use nice design patterns like `visitors <http://en.wikipedia.org/wiki/Visitor_pattern>`_, etc... but it is very simple.
 If you dig in and use the code as a basis for future